ultrasaw/eks-dynatrace/README.md

 For more information, check out the [Flux documentation](https://fluxcd.io/flux/get-started/).

 ## Dynatrace Kubernetes App setup
-As mentioned in the **GitOps** section, all workloads, including the Dynatrace ones, are deployed with Flux.
-The `./service/dynatrace` sub-directory contains the `dynakube.yml` and the `dynatrace-operator` helm chart mentioned in the [Dynatrace Kubernetes guide](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/quickstart).
+As mentioned in the **GitOps** section, all workloads, including the Dynatrace ones, are deployed via Flux.
+The `./gitops/service/dynatrace` sub-directory contains the `dynakube.yml` and the `dynatrace-operator` helm chart mentioned in the [Dynatrace Kubernetes guide](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/quickstart).
 When setting up the Dynatrace resources in your own cluster, replace the *operator* and *data ingest* tokens in the `dynakube.yml` file, and the *fluent-bit* token inside the fluent-bit's `helmrelease.yml` file.

 ## Assumptions and Limitations
 - Dynatrace and fluent-bit tokens were commited as plain text.
 These tokens will be outdated by the time this repository is made public.
 In a production environment, consider using AWS KMS or HashiCorp Vault.